NISHEETH K. VISHNOI

 At Yale, I am affiliated to the Cowles Foundation for Research in Economics, the Institution for Social and Policy Studies, and the Thurman Arnold Project at the Yale School of Management.

-I serve on the Yale AI Task Force.
+I served on the Yale AI Task Force.

 My Curriculum Vitae